-What is the definition of the term “nanomaterial” in the future Cosmetics Regulation?
+What definition of the term “nanomaterial” in the future Cosmetics Regulation?

-Le European Cosmetics Regulation, in force since 2009, is currently being revised.
-One of the objectives of this revision is to improve the text in order to “ensuring human health and the functioning of the internal market”', and this, in particular in line with chemicals strategy for sustainability published in 2020 and the Zero Pollution Action Plan of the European Union adopted in 2021.
-The European Commission, which had already organized a written consultation between March and June, brought together the stakeholders on June 28 during a exchange workshop (organized both face-to-face in Brussels and online) aimed at collecting possible contributions and opinions from industry, Member States and NGOs.
+The European Regulation on cosmetics, in force since 2009, is currently under revision.
+One of the objectives of this revision is to improve the text in order to “to safeguard human health and ensure the functioning of the internal market“‘, and this, in coherence with the strategy for sustainability in the field of chemicals published in 2020 and the Zero Pollution Action Plan of the European Union adopted in 2021.
+The European Commission, which had already organized a written consultation between March and June of this year, brought together stakeholders on June 28 for an exchange workshop (organized both in person in Brussels and online) with the aim of collecting possible contributions and opinions from industry, Member States and NGOs.

 The definition of nanomaterials was among the five topics on the agenda, identified as the main issues to be addressed in the future regulation.
-AVICENN took part, via video, in the meeting moderated by Hans Ingels, Head of Unit at the Directorate General for the Internal Market (DG Grow) of the European Commission, supported by a Ricardo consulting firm.
+AVICENN has participated, by videoconference, to the meeting animated by Hans Ingels, head of unit at the Directorate General for Internal Market (DG Grow) of the European Commission, supported by the Ricardo consultancy firm.

-One of the major problems of the current Cosmetics Regulation – and which the current revision proposes to remedy, is the coexistence of different definitions of the term “nanomaterial” in European texts.
-The definition of the term “nanomaterial” is indeed different depending on the sector: that of the Cosmetics Regulation* is different from that of the Regulation governing nanos in food for example, which is also different from that of the Biocides regulation.
+One of the major problems of the current Cosmetics Regulation that the current revision proposes to remedy, is the coexistence of different definitions of the term “nanomaterial” in the European texts.
+The definition of the term “nanomaterial” differs from one sector to another: the definition in the Cosmetics Regulation* differs from the one in the Regulation governing nanomaterials in food, for example, which also differs from the one in the Biocides Regulation.

-Chemical manufacturers have long denounced this heterogeneity of definitions, which they accuse of being a source of confusion and complexity: supply and processing chains being sometimes long, some manufacturers claim to be unaware, at least partially, of the uses of the substances (nano or not) that they sell, in particular to intermediary companies which mix or transform them before then selling them, in turn, to other companies.
-The same given substance can indeed be used in very different sectors (recently banned in food, titanium dioxide is, for example, still widely used in paint, in pharmaceuticals, in cosmetics, etc.).
-Manufacturers may therefore find it difficult to provide the correct information to their customers on the "nano" qualification or not, of the substances they market, since the labeling or declaration criteria (in REACH, in r-nano, in the portal of notification of cosmetics CPNP, etc.) are not the same from one sector to another (with or without a threshold in the particle size distribution, whether or not solubility is taken into account, etc.).
+Chemical manufacturers have long denounced this heterogeneity of definitions, which they accuse of being a source of confusion and complexity: the supply and processing chains are sometimes long, and some manufacturers claim to be at least partially unaware of the end uses of the substances (nano or not) that they sell, in particular to intermediate companies that mix or process them before selling them, in turn, to other companies.
+The same substance can be used in very different sectors (recently banned in food for example, titanium dioxide is still widely used in paint, medications, cosmetics, etc.).
+Manufacturers may therefore find it difficult to provide the right information to their customers on the “nano” qualification, or not, of the substances they market, since the criteria for labeling or declaration (in REACH, in r-nano, in the portal of cosmetic notification CPNP, etc.) are not the same from one sector to another (with or without threshold in the particle size distribution, taking into account or not the solubility, etc.).

-* As a reminder, the definition in the current Cosmetics Regulation is as follows:
+* As a reminder, the definition in the current Cosmetic Regulations is as follows:

-“an insoluble or bio-persistent material, intentionally made and characterized by one or more external dimensions, or internal structure, on a scale of 1 to 100 nm”.
+“an intentionally manufactured insoluble or biopersistent material characterized by one or more external dimensions, or internal structure, on a scale of 1 to 100 nm.